 With the right machine now selected, proceed to building the minimal core image for your target.

-QEMU is installed on your machine as part of cloning the Poky repository and sourcing the environment script as in the previous steps.
+QEMU is installed on your machine as part of cloning the Poky repository and sourcing the environment script.

 You can now run the command below to launch run the image you built on the 64-bit Arm Qemu target

 runqemu qemuarm64 nographic

 You will see Linux booting on your console.

 uname to check the Linux distribution and the target hardware architecture: